syhrr/hackNotts25/README.md

 A medieval fantasy Dungeon & Dragons chatbot powered by OpenAI GPT-4 and FastAPI.
 Experience interactive storytelling with dice rolls, combat, character progression, and more!

+SEEMS TO WORK ON LINUX BETTER THAN WINDOWS

 ## Features

 - **AI Dungeon Master**: GPT-4 powered narrative and decision-making